aceeric/ociregistry/README.md

 The registry executable will populate the cache and then exit.

-Or to do the same thing as a startup task and leave the server running to serve the loaded images
+Or, do the same thing as a startup task and leave the server running to serve the loaded images:
 ```shell
 bin/server --image-path=/var/ociregistry/images --log-level=info --preload-images=$PWD/imagelist --arch=amd64 --os=linux
 ```